-- 1 egg white large or 2 tablespoons of lightly beaten egg (24 grams)
+- 1 large egg white large or 2 tablespoons of lightly beaten egg

-- Preheat oven to 350 degrees F. Line cookie sheet with parchment or Silpat.
+- Preheat oven to 350 degrees F. Line cookie sheet with parchment, Silpat or nonstick foil.

 - Thoroughly stir flour, brown sugar, baking powder, ginger, cinnamon, cloves and salt together in a medium size mixing bowl.
 Make a well in center of flour mixture.